 - passive – sending email/message with article

-Unfortunately/fortunately, most of people, have slightly different approach especially when knowledge is shared passively – as a plain message with limited description.
+Unfortunately/fortunately, most people, have a slightly different approach especially when knowledge is shared passively – as a plain message with limited description.
 In

-80% of the cases message will be ignored, maybe in
+80% of the message of the case will be ignored, maybe in

 20% it will be saved for later (someday maybe list) and no action will be taken.

 as a sender you may feel as your time and effort was wasted– “c’mon I’ve shared this cool article, nobody cared – will not send it in the future”